 She is also interested in the operation and application of law in the context of Australian indigenous–settler relations.
 Her book, Indigenous Crime and Settler Law: White Sovereignty After Empire, co-authored with Professor Mark Finnane was published by Palgrave in 2012.
-With Dr Nicole Watson, she assisted in the coordination of the Indigenous Judgments Project and a co-edited collection, Indigenous Legal Judgments: Bringing Indigenous Voices into Judicial Decision Making, that will be published by Routledge in 2021.
+With Dr Nicole Watson, she assisted in the coordination of the Indigenous Judgments Project and a co-edited collection, Indigenous Legal Judgments: Bringing Indigenous Voices into Judicial Decision Making, that was published by Routledge in 2021.

+In 2022 Heather was awarded an Order of Australia in the General Division (AM) for her service to tertiary law education, and the community.
 Heather is an elected Fellow of the Academy of Social Sciences in Australia and the Australian Academy of Law.
 Previously she was a Professor at the University of Queensland, School of Law.
 Heather has held visiting fellowships at Humboldt University, Faculty of Law (2018); Durham University, Institute of Advanced Studies (2016) and Oxford University, Centre for Socio-Legal Studies (2004).

 The Melbourne JD